Gentlemen Take Polaroids: Background

 Gentlemen Take Polaroids was the band's first album for the Virgin Records label after leaving Hansa-Ariola, which had released their first three albums.
 It continued in the vein of their previous album Quiet Life, drawing on its elegant Euro-disco stylings coupled with more ambitious arrangements.
-In a 1982 interview, David Sylvian commented that by the time of this album, he had become a "paranoid perfectionist" and that he had come to dominate the band's recording sessions, forcing the other members to comply with his vision which ultimately led to the band's break up - a situation he took some responsibility for (he considers 1979's Quiet Life to be the only album which the band worked on in a truly collaborative manner).
+In a 1982 interview, frontman and songwriter David Sylvian commented that by the time of this album, he had become a "paranoid perfectionist" and that he had come to dominate the band's recording sessions, forcing the other members to comply with his vision which ultimately led to the band's break up – a situation he took some responsibility for (he considers 1979's Quiet Life to be the only album which the band worked on in a truly collaborative manner).
 This was the last Japan album to feature guitarist Rob Dean, who left the band in spring 1981.
 Dean took little part in the recording of the album and was only occasionally called in by the band to add guitar.

 Lyrically the songs were also a continuation of themes on the previous album, such as travel and escape to foreign climes in the song "Swing", while the lyrics of "Nightporter" introduced a more introspective nature of Sylvian's songwriting.
 "Taking Islands in Africa", the title of which was taken from a line in "Swing", was a collaboration with Ryuichi Sakamoto, who was given a songwriting credit for the track.

 The album was completed in two months.
 The band and producer John Punter worked meticulously on the arrangements with multiple takes on each instrument and the master edited from different takes.
 Some of the songs such as "My New Career" and "Taking Islands in Africa" were written in the studio.

-There was an unreleased song still sitting in the vaults from the sessions for this album; "Some Kind Of Fool" (which Sylvian re-recorded the vocals for and released on "Everything and Nothing").
+There was an unreleased song still sitting in the vaults from the sessions for this album; "Some Kind of Fool" (which Sylvian re-recorded the vocals for and released on Everything and Nothing).
 Rob Dean remembers in an interview by Chi Ming Lai and Paul Boddy 2019:

-Ann O'Dell's strings were added and it was at that point that David decided not to pursue recording it further, the main reason being I believe, that with the strings, it began to resemble "The Other Side Of Life" too closely arrangement-wise which actually I can see was a very valid point.
+Ann O'Dell's strings were added and it was at that point that David decided not to pursue recording it further, the main reason being I believe, that with the strings, it began to resemble "The Other Side of Life" too closely arrangement-wise which actually I can see was a very valid point.
 Ironically the JAPAN version with a couple of embellishments and a re-recorded vocal eventually found its way onto the Sylvian compilation "Everything and Nothing" but under his name alone, rather unfairly.
 Surprisingly, the guitar parts which I struggled over remain intact too.
 Anyone listening to this is essentially listening to an updated version of the original JAPAN band version.

 At the beginning of the recording sessions the band also rehearsed an unfinished song called "Angel in Furs", but it is unclear if a recording exists.
 The guitar melody of the song is said to have been used as the vocal melody of "My New Career".